JordanSpencerWu/old-website/_posts/blog/2016/2016-02-14-learning-markdown.markdown

 #### Lists

-Lets say you want to make a list of your favorite artists, there is a Markdown syntax for making a unorder list.
+Let's say you want to make a list of your favorite artists, there is a Markdown syntax for making a unorder list.
 What if you want to list all the songs in a album?
 There is a markdown syntax for a ordered list.

     ##### Favorite Artist
     * Jackie Boyz